 - Have opportunities every day for fun activities just for those in the CIT program.

-If you and your Parents/Guardians think you are ready to take on the challenge of being a CIT, go to the forms page, fill out the Application for the CIT Program and send it to Nichols Day Camp.
-Parents/Guardians will need to submit a regular camp registration form for their child once they are accepted into the program.
+If you and your Parents/Guardians think you are ready to take on the challenge of being a CIT, you will click on the link to our new registration program on Registration tab.
+You will fill out the Application for the CIT Program and also Parents/Guardians will need to submit a regular camp registration for their child with a $50 deposit. (all part of the same online program)

 Applicants will also need one letter of recommendation from an unrelated adult who knows them well such as a teacher, coach, pastor, or family friend.
 This recommendation should be sent directly to the camp office.